mcs-unity/onvif/README.md

 ```

+##### WS Discovery

+If you are using an apple device make sure that stealth mode is disabled.
+If enabled a multicast broadcast will be sent to the network but all incoming
+response will be blocked.

 ##### Build and run

 to deploy the service using docker is easy cake all you need to do is make sure